-We partner with our clients to enable them to become more resilient and embed a culture of trust in workplace health and safety in organizations of all sizes worldwide.
+BSI partners with our clients to become more resilient and embed a culture of trust in workplace health and safety in organizations of all sizes worldwide.

 Our history

 Established in 1901, today we work with over 84,000 clients each year across 193 countries.